jasperbogers/bandchamp/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 [TODO] Only the default React test is provided and it's broken.
+See https://github.com/jasperbogers/bandchamp/issues/2

 ### `npm run build`